 Dwight Merriam has four decades of experience with representing property owners, developers, governments, and individuals in all land use matters.
 He founded Robinson+Cole's Land Use Group in 1978, and he is now a member of its Real Estate + Development Group.

 Dwight assists property owners and developers with securing the necessary approvals from local land use boards and state permitting agencies to build commercial, retail, industrial, and residential development projects.
 He represented a public-private partnership that resulted in a project to redevelop, operate, and maintain Connecticut’s 23 highway service plazas.
 He has provided representation for several large scale projects, including parcels over 1,000 acres in size.

-Mr. Merriam is a featured speaker at many land use seminars and presents monthly audio land use seminars for the International Municipal Lawyers Association.
-He has been cited in the national press, from The New York Times to People magazine, and has appeared on NBC's Today show, MSNBC, and public television.
+Dwight is a featured speaker at many land use seminars, and he presents audio land use seminars for the International Municipal Lawyers Association on a monthly basis.
+He has been quoted on land use matters in the national press, from The New York Times to People magazine, and has appeared on NBC's Today show, MSNBC, and public television.

-Mr. Merriam also had a career in the Navy, serving for three tours in Vietnam aboard ship, then returning to be the senior advisor of the Naval ROTC Unit at the University of North Carolina in Chapel Hill, where he taught defense administration and military management as an assistant professor in the undergraduate and graduate curriculum in defense administration and military management.
-He left active duty after 7 years to attend law school but continued for 24 more years as a reserve surface warfare officer with two major commands, including that of reserve commanding officer of the Naval Undersea Warfare Center.
+Dwight also had a career in the Navy, serving three tours in Vietnam aboard ship.
+He left active duty after seven years to attend law school, but continued for 24 more years as a reserve surface warfare officer with two major commands, including that of reserve commanding officer of the Naval Undersea Warfare Center.
 He retired as a captain in 1999 after 31 years of service.